10 Essential Cooking Methods Everyone Should Know

 - Japanese Miso Eggplant

 Grilling is different from barbecuing, which is low and slow.
-Both grilling and barbecuing have very vocal fans who have very definite opinions about their definitions, and we’ll leave that debate be for the time being.
+Both grilling and barbecuing have very vocal fans who have very definite opinions about their definitions.
+We’ll leave that debate alone for the time being.

 - Grilled Cheeseburgers with Herb Sauce